needle-mirror/com.unity.visualscripting/Documentation~/vs-super-units.md

 | :----------------------------------------------------------- |
 | For versions 2019/2020 LTS, download the visual scripting solution from the [Unity Asset Store](https://assetstore.unity.com/packages/tools/visual-bolt-163802). |

-Super Units are script graphs that are nested in a parent script graph as a single unit.
+Super Units are script graphs that are nested as a single unit in a parent script graph.
 They are a powerful feature that provides for re-use and graph organization.

 ###Input Output units